Why Does keurig making noise

 Another possible reason for a Keurig making noise is that it is an older model that does not have quiet brewing technology.
 A damaged or old machine may have worn parts that no longer function properly, causing the noise.
 An old brewer may have reached the end of its lifespan and need to be more efficient and reliable.
 If the machine is too old and has seen its best days, it’s better to replace it before it causes any further damage.

-Replacing the machine with a new one can help improve your coffee’s overall performance and quality.
+Replacing the machine with a new Keurig can help improve your coffee’s overall performance and quality.
 It is important to consider the features that you are looking for in a new machine, such as size, brew strength, and the variety of coffee pods it can use.

 5 Top Keurig Coffee Makers